JetBrains/intellij-sdk-docs/topics/appendix/resources/marketing.md

 > The following code snippets contain `:pluginId` and `:packageName` placeholders.
 >
-> `:pluginId` can be obtained from your plugin page URL, like: `https://plugins.jetbrains.com/plugin/6954-kotlin` - in this case, it's `6954`.
+> `:pluginId` can be obtained from your plugin page URL, like: `https://plugins.jetbrains.com/plugin/6954-kotlin` – in this case `6954`.
 >
-> `:pluginId` also accepts a string ID that can be found in <control>Versions</control> tab, like `https://plugins.jetbrains.com/plugin/6954-kotlin/versions`.
+> `:pluginId` also accepts a string ID that can be found in the <control>Versions</control> tab, like `https://plugins.jetbrains.com/plugin/6954-kotlin/versions`.
 >
 > `:packageName` for ReSharper accepts only string ID.
 >